Natural Gas Extraction - Hydraulic Fracturing

 - Ensuring that hydraulic fracturing using diesel fuels is properly permitted

-- Ensuring the safe disposal of wastewater and stormwater from hydraulic fracturing activities
+- Ensuring the safe management of wastewater, stormwater, and other wastes from hydraulic fracturing activities

 - Addressing air quality impacts associated with hydraulic fracturing activities